Signed in as:

-The Vermont Psychological Association is fully committed to conducting all activities in strict conformance with the American Psychological Association’s Ethical Principles of Psychologists.
-VPA will comply with all legal and ethical guidelines for non-discrimination in promotional activities, program content and in the treatment of CE participants.
-The VPA Executive Director is responsible for complying with these standards.
+VPA is full committed to conducting all activities in strict conformance with the American Psychological Association’s Ethic Principles of Psycholotists.
+VPA will comply with all legal and ethical guidelines for cnon-discrimination in promotional activities, program content, and in the treatment of CE partpcpaints.
+The VPA executive director is responsible for complying with these standards.

-All direct correspondence regarding any grievance must be submitted to:
+All direvct correspondence regarding any grievance must be submitted to:

 Vermont Psychological Association